twolodzko/goer/README.md

 Unlike Erlang, there are no restrictions on guard statements other than that they need to evaluate to booleans.

-In both `if` and `case` throw an error when no branch matches the conditions.
+Both `if` and `case` would throw an error when no branch matches the conditions.

-Instead of Erlang's `try ... catch ... end`, `goer` has a much simpler `try ... recover ... end` statement.
+Instead of Erlang's `try ... catch ... end`, there is a much simpler `try ... recover ... end` statement.
 It evaluates the expression in the `try` block and in case of an error, and only if, it executes the expression in the `recover` block.
 It is not possible to catch specific errors.
 Neither of the blocks can be empty.

 ```erlang